atomisthq/docs/docs/reference-docs/rug/rug-generators.md

 ## Rug Generators

-There is a special kind of Rug editor that is used to bootstrap an entirely new project.
-This is the Rug generator.

-### Generators from Editors

-A Rug generator is simply a Rug editor annotated with the `@generator` annotation.

-It works with, and transfers over the the new project that it is being used to generator, the content of the repo it is located in, excluding the `.atomist` directory.

-A single repo can contain multiple project generator editors.
+Rug generators are used to create new projects from an existing model project.
+Generators are created using the `generator` keyword.

+When a generator creates a new project, it starts by copying all the files in the project in which it resides, excluding the `.atomist` directory, to the new project being created.

-Typically Rug generators do not contain logic of their own, but invoke a number of other editors in order to manipulate the files brought across from outside the `.atomist` directory.
+Typically Rug generators do not contain logic of their own, but invoke a number of other editors in order to manipulate the files copied from the generator project.

 For example, here is a complete [Spring Rest Service][spring]
 generator: